mobingilabs/docs/reference.md

 Authorization: Bearer {token}
 ```

-For listing role mapping of other subusers, use this endpoint.
+For listing role mappings of other subusers, use this endpoint.

 ```http
 GET /{subuser}/userroles HTTP1.1